memcallen/EveMarketTool/docs/README.md

    - Add Cfg
      - Adds a new config
    - Open Cfg
-     - Opens a new cfg without needing to restart the application
+     - Opens a new config without needing to restart the application
    - Reload From File
      - Reloads the current config from file
    - Write To File